Docutils | Overview | About | Users | Reference | Developers

 Should Docutils support adaptable file extensions in hyperlinks?

-In the rST source, sister documents are ".txt" files.
+In the rST source, sister documents are ".rst" files.
 If we're generating HTML, then ".html" is appropriate; if PDF, then ".pdf"; etc.

 Handle documents only, or objects (images, etc.) also?